The Saola was only discovered in 1992 and since then has only been photographed three times in the wild. They are known as the 'Asian Unicorns'.

-- Information from local people suggests that they generally travel alone, but they have also been sighted travelling in small groups.
+- Though generally solitary, they have also been sighted travelling in small groups.
 They are thought to be active early in the morning and will avoid the heat of the midday sun.

 - There have been few saolas in captivity.
 Most information has come from a saola named Robichard who was observed in captivity in 1996 for 18 days until she died from unknown causes.

 - From what we learnt from Robichard, saolas are thought to be tame amongst humans but very distressed by dogs.

 - These rare beauties are Critically Endangered.
 Loss of habitat is the main threat to their survival.
 It is unknown exactly how many exist.

 Find more animals like this

 - Diet: Herbivore